tugboat/pakyow-web/manual/12 Configuring Pakyow.markdown

 What port to run the application on (only used when running the application with the built-in server).

 Defaults to '3000'.

+### mailer.default_sender
+The default value for the message sender.
+Can be overridden on a message by message basis through the message object.

+Defaults to 'Pakyow'.

+### mailer.default_content_type
+The default content type for the message.

+Defaults to 'text/html; charset=UTF-8'.

+### mailer.delivery_method
+How the message will be delivered.

+Defaults to ':sendmail'.

+### mailer.delivery_options
+Other options that go along with the delivery method.

+Defaults to '{:enable_starttls_auto => false}'.